amine-kherroubi/english-words/README.md

 ## Word File Format

-Words in `words.txt` should have syllables separated by forward slashes:
+Words in `persistence/words.txt` should have syllables separated by forward slashes:

 ```
 hel/lo